matrix-org/matrix-spec-proposals/proposals/4079-client-server-landing-page-html.md

   name and path to an HTML document.
 - The HTML content will be sanitized by the client and restricted to the subset of HTML currently allowed for messages.
-- This field can be queried by clients during the login process or refreshed periodically.
+- This field can be queried by clients during the login or initial loading process, and refreshed at least once every 12 hours if the client has been open the entire time.
 - Clients may choose to implement this feature as a "home" button or as default content in the main view when no conversation is active.